RoboJackets/apiary/docs/officers/attendance.rst

 #.
 You can manually enter a GTID using the :guilabel:`Enter GTID manually` button if someone forgot their BuzzCard.
    If a valid BuzzCard consistently displays an error message, post in :slack:`apiary-mobile`.

+You may also utilize an external BuzzCard reader connected to your phone by Bluetooth to read both physical and mobile BuzzCards.
+To use a reader:

+#.
+Power on the BuzzCard reader by pressing and holding the power button (top left corner) for three seconds.
+#.
+Open the app and follow the prompts to sign in.
+#.
+After signing in, go to the :guilabel:`Settings` page and select :guilabel:`Connect BuzzCard reader`.
+#.
+Tap the :guilabel:`Start scan` button to scan for readers.
+Select the reader from the list that matches the numbers on the label on the bottom.
+#.
+Go back to the :guilabel:`Attendance` page and resume collecting attendance as normal.

-The app uses the NFC radio in your phone to read data from BuzzCards.
+By default, the app uses the NFC radio in your phone to read data from physical BuzzCards.
 Below are some tips for consistent, successful reads:

 .. vale write-good.Weasel = NO